bleunguts/bleunguts/portfolio2013.md

 _ **Projects** _ **:**

-- Implemented features related to Dodd Frank regulations, enhancing the FX model pricing configuration module for tradures
+- Implemented features related to Dodd Frank regulations, enhancing the FX model pricing configuration module for traders
-- Collaberated with the trading desk to develop a custom WPF control that presented traders with a hybrid dropdown and checkbox control with instructional tooltips to help them select different pricing configurations.
+- Collaborated with the trading desk to develop a custom WPF control that presented traders with a hybrid dropdown and checkbox control with instructional tooltips to help them select different pricing configurations.

 # Credit Agricole